philwilliammee/react-localist-viewer/README.md

 ## Deployment

-`npm run build` to compile for npm package.
+`yarn build` to compile for npm package.
 The process for converting to npm package can be found [here](https://www.npmjs.com/package/create-component-lib)

 ## Versioning